slipx06/sunsynk-power-flow-card/docs/contribute/devcycle.rst

       git merge upstream/master
       git push

-Your fork should now be in sync with the main totaldebug repository, now a new branch is required for development.
+Your fork should now be in sync with the main repository, now a new branch is required for development.

 .. code-block:: bash